joelmorland/subordinate-finder/README.md

 # Subordinate Finder

-Subordinate finder is a simple javascript application to det
+Subordinate finder is a simple javascript application to find subordinates for a given user.

 ## Installation